couchbase/n1k1/README.md

-  - couchbase/rhmap/store will spill to temporary disk files when the hashmap becomes too large, via mmap(), allowing operators to process larger datasets that don't fit into memory (hash-joins, DISTINCT, GROUP BY, INTERECT, EXCEPT).
+  - couchbase/rhmap/store will spill to temporary disk files when the hashmap becomes too large, via mmap(), allowing operators to process larger datasets that don't fit into memory (hash-joins, DISTINCT, GROUP BY, INTERECT, EXCEPT, etc).
-  - couchbase/rhmap/store chunk file allows hash-join left-vals to be spilled out to temporary disk files when it becomes too large.
+  - couchbase/rhmap/store chunk files allow hash-join left-vals to be spilled out to temporary disk files when it becomes too large.
 - error handling is push-based via an YieldErr callback...
   - the YieldErr callback allows n1k1 to avoid continual, conservative error handling checks ("if err != nil { return nil, err }").
 - max-heap in ORDER-BY / OFFSET / LIMIT
-  - reverse popping of the max-heap produces the final result, which avoids a final sort.
+  - reverse popping of the max-heap produces the final, ordered result, which avoids a final sort.
   - max-heap that becomes too large will spill to temporary files.
 - INTERSECT DISTINCT / ALL and EXCEPT DISTINCT / ALL are optimized by reusing hash-join's machinery.